v-rajagt/IntuneDocs/intune/apps/apps-win32-app-management.md

 ![Screenshot notifying the user that app changes are being made](./media/apps-win32-app-management/apps-win32-app-09.png)

-## Set Win32 app availability based on a date and time
+## Set Win32 app availability and notifications
 You can configure the start time and deadline time for a Win32 app.
 At the start time, Intune management extension will start the app content download and cache it for required intent.
 The app will be installed at the deadline time.
 For available apps, start time will dictate when the app is visible in the Company Portal and content will be downloaded when the end user requests the app from the Company Portal.
+Additionally, you can enable a restart grace period.

 Set the app availability based on a date and time for a required app using the following steps: